Congress Approves IDEA 2004

 - Read the USDE fact sheet on the regulations

-- USDE’s "Questions and Answers on Serving Children with Disabilities Placed by Their Parents at Private Schools" (April 2011) Word or PDF
+- USDE’s "Questions and Answers on Serving Children with Disabilities Placed by Their Parents at Private Schools" (April 2011) PDF